« View All Saints & Feast Days

 Why do we celebrate the Feast of St. Luke?

-St. Luke was one of the four evangelists.
-A Gentile from Antioch in Syria, St. Paul calls him “the beloved physician” (Col. 4:14), indicating his previous occupation.
+St. Luke was one of the four evangelists and a Gentile from Antioch in Syria.
+St. Paul calls him “the beloved physician” (Colossians 4:14), indicating his previous occupation.
 As a writer, he composed the third Gospel, which provides the most extensive and thorough biography of Our Lord, as well as the book of Acts, an account of the early apostolic labors, especially those of Peter and Paul.

 Between these two volumes, he wrote more of the New Testament than any other author, with St. Paul writing the second most.
 St. Luke is often considered the founder of Christian iconography and depicted painting images of the Blessed Mother.
 The Church celebrates the feast of St. Luke the Evangelist on October 18.